 - Valley Vetco does not charge a fee to issue a prescription when you purchase products through us (a $15 administrative fee is charged to transfer a prescription to an online pharmacy other than Valley Vetco.)

 - Valley Vetco also sells tablets month-to-month so you don’t have to invest a lot of money at once.

 - Heartworm prevention manufacturers only sell to licensed veterinarians and therefore only guarantee products that are purchased through veterinarians.

 - Valley Vetco only requires heartworm testing every 24 months when prevention products are purchased reguarly through us (because product quality is not guaranteed on prevention purchased from online retailers, testing will be required every 12 months if you purchase outside of Valley Vetco.)

 - Should you decide to purchase prevention online anyway, Valley Vetco will transfer a prescription to an online pharmacy for an annual administrative fee.
 The fee will need to be paid prior to your prescription being authorized.
 Dogs will also need to be retested every 12 months to make sure the product you are purchasing is effective.
-So weigh the pros and cons of ordering online carefully, it’s almost guaranteed that you will not save money and there is a chance the product you purchase online won’t effectively prevent heartworm disease afterall.

 For More Information

 Please visit the following websites for more excellent information about heartworm disease and its prevention:

 Flea & Tick Control In Albuquerque